someguynamedjosh/nodespeak/design/language.md

     }
 }
 ```
-The function calls for a 1-dimensional, 5-element array.
+The macro calls for a 1-dimensional, 5-element array.
 If we call it using a
 simple integer, which can be thought of as a 0-dimensional array, the single
 value will be 'inflated' to a 5-element array:
 ```rust